-The difference between a timber frame and a post and beam structure is the way the individual parts are connected: timber framing uses wood joinery and rarely uses steel parts; whereas post and beam structures are connected with metal fasteners and connectors.
+The difference between timber frame and post and beam construction is the way the individual parts are connected: timber framing uses wood joinery and rarely uses steel parts; whereas post and beam structures are connected with metal fasteners and connectors.

 Benefits of Timber Frame Construction

 Usually (but not always) more attractive, elegant, and expensive.
 Traditional wood-to-wood joinery, if kept dry, can endure for centuries.
 Finally, traditional wood joinery is somewhat elastic–in other words, it can deflect and give a little under loads.
 This is one reason that certain examples of Japanese architecture have survived for over a thousand years–despite the destructive earthquakes that occur several times each century.

 Timber framing has a higher cost of skilled labor to design, engineer, and fabricate traditional joinery.
 Some increase in timber cost when timber sizes are increased during engineering to accommodate joinery.